Stono/kconmon/README.md

 ### TCP Testing

-`kmoncon` will perform a since HTTP GET request between every other agent, every 5 seconds.
+`kmoncon` angets will perform a since HTTP GET request between every other agent, every 5 seconds.
 Each connection is terminated with `Connection: close` and [Nagle's Algorithm](https://en.wikipedia.org/wiki/Nagle%27s_algorithm) as disabled to ensure consistency across tests.

 The metrics output from TCP tests are: